Sabena Flight 503: Rescue effort

-The airplane had crashed somewhere in the mountains of Rieti, Italy 100 km North East of Rome which were known for being difficult to access and also lay in a nature reserve where wolves roamed.
+The airplane had crashed somewhere in the mountains of Rieti, Italy 100 km northeast of Rome which were known for being difficult to access and also lay in a nature reserve where wolves roamed.
 The Italians immediately started a search and rescue mission to locate the missing aircraft and rescue its occupants.
 They knew the harsh conditions in the mountains and if there were any survivors that they wouldn't last long on top of the freezing mountain.
 However, because the weather didn't clear, the searchers could only investigate the lower parts of the mountains.

 Two days after the disaster, Belgian investigators arrived in Rieti and helped their Italian colleagues to locate the crash site.
-On 16 February the weather finally cleared and helicopters could be used in the search, sadly nothing was found.
+On 16 February the weather finally cleared and helicopters could be used in the search, but nothing was found.
 In a last effort to locate the aircraft in time for anyone to survive, experts calculated how much fuel the aircraft had left and extrapolated the distance it could have traveled.
 Their calculations stated that the aircraft should be in a 100 km range from Ciampino.
 Finally after an 8-day search on 21 February 1955 at 10:15, the aircraft was located on Monte Terminillo at a site so remote it could only be reached the next day on 22 February after the rescue teams walked and climbed the mountain for over 2 hours.